is-a-dev/register/.github/ISSUE_TEMPLATE/report-abuse.md

 ---
 name: report-abuse
 about: Use this template to report abusive domains
-title: 'Report abuse'
+title: "Report abuse"
 labels: report-abuse
 ---

 Domain you want to report:

 ### Reason

 Explain why you think this domain is being abused